Luck Weaver Bard

 Lucky Ladies

 You can also spend one luck point when an attack roll is made against you.
-Roll a d20 and then choose whether the attack uses the attacker's roll or yours.
+Roll an additional 3d6 and then choose whether the attack uses the attacker's roll or yours.
 If more than one creature spends a luck point to influence the outcome of a roll, the points cancel each other out; no additional dice are rolled.

 Make A Hand